AbdelazizSharaf001/iCatalog/docs/issues.md

         you are runing the server with `adhoc` or self signed certificate that hasn't been verified

-        use `start.sh` to generate ssl crt & key then run the from the script using `ssl_cert` option and not adhoc,
+        use `start.sh` to generate ssl crt & key then run the script using `ssl_cert` option and not adhoc,

-        note that you could modify that bash file to fit your needs
+        > note that you could modify that bash file to fit your needs

     2. Sign in button disappeared